MarekBykowski/yocto-ci-manifest/README.md

 cd /yocto/yocto-team/$USER/poky/
 ```

-then either for QEMU
+then source for the machine you are looking for, either for `QEMU`

 ```
 source oe-init-build-env cxl
 ```

-or SIMICS
+or for `Simics`

 ```
 source oe-init-build-env cxl-simics
 ```

-Then check for the test results in `tmp/log/oeqa`
+Then look for the logfiles in `tmp/log/oeqa`